What is a quinceanera?

 The toast is yet another role played by the quinceanera’s parents.
 Here, her parents will make a toast to her, while emphasizing her achievements and virtues.
 This is their chance to praise their girl for the good work she has done in her life thus far.
 The toast serves as a moment of pride for both the girl and her parents.
 It is also important for the party’s guest to get to know her just a little bit better.

-It is the final step in the quinceanera celebrations where parents have a chance to endorse their young adult.
+It is the final step in the quinceanera celebrations where parents have a chance to endorse their young adults.
 As such, there is a longstanding tradition for the parents’ toasts to go quite long.
 Lastly, in most Latin American countries today, the drinking age is well over 15.
 Therefore, the parents and adult guests will be drinking alcohol.
 But these days, the chances are that the birthday girl and her friends are not.
+Also, we do not encourage underage drinking under any circumstances and do not want to insinuate anything regarding the matter.

 In the quinceanera celebrations, as you have probably noticed, there is a lot of pomp and glory that comes with the celebrations.
 This means that they incur high bills in preparation for the celebration.
 Even rich families that throw these parties sometimes have to rely on others to help them shoulder the costs.
 The girl’s parents usually cover a bigger part of the bill.
 Traditionally, members of the family and the neighbors can help to cover the remaining expenses.